-Finland jails police chief Aarnio for drug-smuggling - BBC News
+Finnish police boss smuggled drugs

 A Finnish court has sentenced the former head of Helsinki's anti-drugs police to 10 years in prison for drug-smuggling and other offences.

-Jari Aarnio was found to have helped a gang to import nearly 800kg (1,764 pounds) of hashish from the Netherlands and sell it in Finland in 2011-2012.
+Jari Aarnio was found to have helped a gang to import nearly 800kg (1,764lb) of hashish from the Netherlands and sell it in Finland in 2011-2012.

-Aarnio, 59, was found guilty of five drug crimes and 17 other offences, including threatening a suspect.
+Aarnio, 59, was found guilty of five drug crimes and 17 other offences.

+These included trying to frame an innocent man for being in charge of the drug ring.

+An accomplice of the former senior policeman, described as a top local criminal, was also sentenced to 10 years in prison.

-He spent 30 years in the anti-drugs force and was arrested in 2013.
+Aarnio spent 30 years in the anti-drugs force and was arrested in 2013.

-Aarnio denied all the charges.
+He denied all the charges against him, claiming his actions were all legal and undertaken in a policing capacity.

+His legal team said Aarnio plans to appeal the district court's sentence in the Helsinki Court of Appeal.

 In a separate case in September, Aarnio was sentenced to three years in jail for fraud.

 Crime rates are relatively low in Finland compared with most other European countries.